baselime/docs/sending-data/lambda-logs.md

 ## How it works

-The following diagram illustrates the process for sending AWS Lambda logs to Baselime.
-Once Baselime is connected to an AWS Account, it automatically creates Logs subscription filters for all the Lambda functions in the account.
-Log subscription filters enable Baselime to asynchronously ingest logs from the Lambda functions through CloudWatch, without any impact on the performance of the Lambda functions.
+Once Baselime is connected to an AWS Account, it automatically creates Logs subscription filters for all the AWS Lambda functions in the account.
+Log subscription filters enable Baselime to asynchronously ingest logs from the AWS Lambda functions through Amazon CloudWatch, without any impact on the performance of the AWS Lambda functions.

 ![Sending Lambda Logs to Baselime](../assets/images/illustrations/sending-data/lambda-logs.png)

-Moreover, Baselime automatically creates new subscription filters for newly deployed Lambda functions, thanks to it CloudTrail integration.
-Baselime listens to new Lambda events in CloudTrail and appropriately creates subscription filters for newly created Lambda functions.
+Moreover, Baselime automatically creates new subscription filters for newly deployed AWS Lambda functions.
+Baselime listens to new AWS Lambda events in Amazon CloudTrail and creates subscription filters for newly created AWS Lambda functions.

-This method however has one drawback: Lambda logs appear in Baselime with a delay (typically less than 3 seconds) as a results of the logs going through CloudWatch before being piped to Baselime.

 An alternative method to ingesting AWS Lambda logs is with the use of the [Baselime Lambda Extension](./lambda-extension.md).